MahmoudFroukh/Active-Directory/Active Directory.md

 <img width="1413" height="442" alt="Linking a GPO" src="https://github.com/user-attachments/assets/2816de91-a99d-4d63-adda-c89370174fd8" />

 - Now I have it linked to the `Accounting` OU.
-- This makes sense, since the Accounting team will be dealing with money
+- This makes sense, since the Accounting team will be dealing with sensitive information.

 <img width="985" height="527" alt="Security filtering GPO" src="https://github.com/user-attachments/assets/ce7a5e65-a35d-4326-a0ae-b900278b519b" />